 Job 14:12 “So man lies down and does not rise.
 Till the heavens are no more, they will not awake nor be roused from their sleep.”

-NOTE: The heavens pass away at the second coming of Christ (2Peter 3:10).
+The heavens pass away at the Glorious Return of Christ (2Peter 3:10).

 WHERE ARE THE DEAD WHEN THEY HEAR THE LORD’S VOICE?